tahsinAmin/express1/README.md

 Open [http://localhost:3000/all/Bangladesh/Dhaka](http://localhost:3000/all/Bangladesh/Dhaka) with your browser to see the result.

-You can manipulate the url link by changning the country and cuty name http://localhost:3000/all/COUNTRYNAME/CITYNAME
+You can manipulate the url link by changning the country and city name http://localhost:3000/all/COUNTRYNAME/CITYNAME

 # Tools Used